 We have established a 401(k) plan to allow our employees to save on a tax-favorable basis for their retirement.
-We do not match any contributions made by any employees pursuant to the plan.
+We match a portion of eligible contributions made by employees pursuant to the plan.
+The Company makes discretionary contributions to the 401(k) plan equal to 100 percent of each employee's pretax contributions up to 20 percent of the IRS' limits.
 We also pay, on behalf of our employees, a portion of the premiums for health, life and disability insurance.